Department Graduate Handbook

 1. Maximum semesters of eligibility:

+1. Students who enter the graduate program in Autumn 2024 or later with the BA degree are eligible for a total of twelve (12) semesters of support.
+Note: Summer Term appointments are not counted toward the 12-semester total.

-1. Students who enter the graduate program with the BA degree are eligible for a total of ten (10) semesters of support.
+2. Students who enter the graduate program in Autumn 2024 or later with the MA degree are eligible for a total of ten (10) semesters of support.
 Note: Summer Term appointments are not counted toward the 10-semester total.

-2. Students who enter the graduate program with the MA degree are eligible for a total of eight (8) semesters of support.
-Note: Summer Term appointments are not counted toward the 8-semester total.

 2. Graduate associates who have reached the limit of eligibility for regular GA appointments will not be eligible for a subsequent Summer Term appointment.
 However, the Graduate Studies Coordinator may determine that the teaching needs of the department warrant waiving this provision.